lino-framework/book/docs/specs/memo.rst

 .. function:: rich_text_to_elems(ar, description)

-    A RichTextField can contain HTML markup or plain text.
+    A RichTextField can contain either HTML markup or plain text.

 .. function:: body_subject_to_elems(ar, title, description)